 How Do We Deal with Our Disappointments?

-Present moment thinking is about being conscious of the moment, and our place in the moment.
+Present-moment thinking is about being conscious of the moment, and our place in the moment.
 If we can look down from the 50,000-foot view, we can see our part in the events happening in our lives.
 (SEE: Going Meta: Divorce, Depression, and Befriending Sadness) We can understand there is a higher purpose, a higher connection to everything that is happening, and we can allow ourselves to be in whatever layer we happen to be in.
 I may not like eating layer three cake at the moment.
 I may not be happy with my current situation (financial, relationship, creative, emotional) but if I can see the cake for a second, I can grasp the idea that all three layers exist.
 I can’t always be in the tasty layers.
 Occasionally, I will be eating layer three cake.

 But here’s the ninja move.
 I may not like layer three cake.
 I may not be happy about the present situation in my life.
 AND I have a choice about how I respond to the cake in my mouth at this very moment.
 Even with layer three cake, we have a choice.
 I can choose to be unhappy about what’s happening.
-AND I can choose to allow myself to accept and relax into the unhappiness.
+AND I can choose to allow myself to accept and relax in the unhappiness.
 This is a very important movement.
 I can relax into my experience of unhappiness.
 It just is.
 The world is not aligned the way I would like it to be, and this sucks.
 AND, it’s okay.
 It’s natural.
 It’s how life is, at this very moment.
 It can still suck, and I can relax into the boring and uncomfortable present moment.
 I can eat my layer three cake and be aware of my feelings and thoughts.
 And I can simply accept them for what they are.

 “Oh, I’m having a layer three experience.
 Crap.
 This is not what I was hoping for today.
 Oh well…” And here comes the relax and let go part… “I will be okay.
 I will accept and love myself anyway, even in this shitty place, and I will be okay.
 I can see the whole cake.
 I know that I will be eating layer one and layer two cake soon enough.”

 If I can give myself permission to be unhappy, bored, disappointed, and frustrated as I eat my layer three cake, I can allow myself the full range of emotions.
-As I relax into the unhappiness it’s power over me weakens.
+As I relax into the unhappiness its power over me weakens.
 As I love myself, even when I’m eating layer three cake, I can love myself just as I am.
-If I can recognize this moment as merely a piece of cake offered by the banquet of life, I can take charge of my emoti0nal response to the pains and dead ends of life as it comes.
+If I can recognize this moment as merely a piece of cake offered by the banquet of life, I can take charge of my emotional response to the pains and dead ends of life as it comes.
 I can accept the now.

 I can eat my layer three cake when that’s where I am.
 I can be even more appreciative and mindful when I’m having a layer one or layer two moment.